Coronavirus: Africa Cup of Nations 2021 dates remain unchanged - Caf | Goal.com

 Coronavirus: Africa Cup of Nations 2021 dates remain unchanged - Caf

-The Africa Cup of Nations 2021 will not be postponed amid the coronavirus outbreak, which is spreading fast across the world, the Confederation of African Football (Caf) has confirmed.
+The Africa Cup of Nations 2021 will not be postponed amid the coronavirus outbreak, the Confederation of African Football (Caf) has confirmed.

-Football activities worldwide have been on hold as a result of the pandemic which has taken nearly 20,000 lives.
+Football activities worldwide have been on hold as a result of the global pandemic, which has taken nearly 20,000 lives to date.

 Recently, Caf announced the postponement of the 2020 African Nations Championship (Chan) indefinitely, after hosts Cameroon had requested the rescheduling of the biennial tournament.

-However, this consideration will not be given to Afcon 2021 - also to take place in the Central African country - after the continent’s football governing body confirmed the dates will remain unchanged unless the situation changes.
+However, this is not the case for Afcon 2021 - also to take place in the Central African country - after the continent’s football governing body confirmed the dates will remain unchanged unless the situation changes.

 Acting general secretary Abdelmounaim Bah believes the qualifiers can still be completed within the remaining international windows for 2020, thus, there is no basis for a postponement at this stage.